zajan/workshift-logger/README.md

 # workshift-logger
-Android app for tracking and saving your working times.
+Android app for tracking your working times.